 4. Be nice to yourself.

 If a kid told you they were worried about something, how would you handle it?
 Probably not by filling their head with the worst-case scenarios or by dwelling on how daunting things are.
 So give yourself the same TLC, says Eliasof.

 Talk through your concerns with someone you trust.
 Think about the positive outcomes that could happen.
 Or give yourself permission to do something that'll take your mind off the situation for a little while, whether it's shooting hoops or watching ridiculous YouTube videos.
 "The point isn't to dismiss your feelings by saying everything's going to be OK.
 It's to soothe and support your fear", she says.
 Not only can this have a calming effect, it can also help you get clarity, making problem-solving easier to access.

 5. Be in the here and now.

 Freaking out about the future means your brain is hurtling ahead instead of focusing on the present, where none of that bad stuff has happened yet.
-To practice staying in the moment, Buckley likes to write down a nightly list of three things that brought her joy that day.
-“It primes you to subconsciously look for those things all day long, and they can be as simple as a ladybug crawling on the window or your dog licking your face first thing in the morning,” she says.
-“That strengthens your ability to stay in the moment and control your thoughts, which can ultimately help control your feelings.”
+To practise staying in the moment, Buckley likes to write down a nightly list of three things that brought her joy that day.
+"It primes you to subconsciously look for those things all day long, and they can be as simple as a ladybird crawling on the window or your dog licking your face first thing in the morning", she says.
+"That strengthens your ability to stay in the moment and control your thoughts, which can ultimately help control your feelings".

-Because while you might not get final say about whether that trip to Mexico or in-person marathon actually happens, you 100 percent call the shots on how you handle the outcome.
+Because, while you might not get the final say on whether that trip to Mexico or in-person marathon actually happens, you 100 percent call the shots on how you handle the outcome.